 MiFID II addressed the regulations gap by harmonizing the rules across all trading venues.
 Particularly, MiFID focuses on the virtues of the stock exchange, which initially did not factor in many financial products.
 For example, over-the-counter (OTC) derivatives products were not included in MiFID.
-The 2008 Global Financial Crisis revealed destabilizing effects of the OTC derivatives products, which other than being bespoke in nature to match the end-users’ needs, are traded on a bilateral basis.
+The 2008 Global Financial Crisis revealed destabilizing effects of the OTC derivatives products, which, other than being bespoke in nature to match the end users’ needs, are traded on a bilateral basis.

 OTC transactions leave counterparties with direct credit exposure to each other since there is no exchange market between the users to act as a supervisor.
 As a result, the future potential exposure of OTCs is at a greater risk than their present market value.
-Previously, there was less regulatory oversight concerning the reporting of derivatives transactions in an effort to increase transparency between engaging parties.
+Previously, there was less regulatory oversight concerning the reporting of derivatives transactions to increase transparency between engaging parties.

 MiFID II introduced more financial products, thereby expanding the original MiFID scope to monitor counterparties’ total financial exposures.
 MiFID also works as legislation, alongside MiFID II, to extend its regulatory standards to other types of assets.